Purvich/CalculatorTestsForSoapUI/README.md

-# SoapUICalculatorAutotests
+# Calculator tests for SoapUI
-SoapUI calculator autotests using variables
+<p>Calculator tests using variables.
+Integration tests use the property transfer of the result from one test to the next.
+The values ​​of variables for integration tests are set using Groovy steps</p>